Raw Story

 Raw Story (also stylized as RawStory) is an American progressive news website.
-It was founded in 2004 by John K. Byrne and is owned by Byrne and Michael Rogers.
+Its reporting is a combination of syndicated articles, aggregated material, and its own independent reporting.
+With its focus on "news that's downplayed by mainstream media outlets", Raw Story often scoops major news media and has received several awards for its investigative journalism on topics such as domestic extremism, congressional conflicts-of-interest, and violence against US postal carriers.
+The organization was founded in 2004 by John K. Byrne and is owned by Byrne and Michael Rogers.

 History

-Byrne, the former editor-in-chief of The Oberlin Review, founded Raw Story after he graduated from Oberlin College in 2003.
+Byrne started Raw Story as a counterpoint to the right-leaning Drudge Report after he graduated from Oberlin College in 2003.
 It was officially launched in 2004, with Rogers joining the same year.

 In 2017, Raw Story was accepted as a member of the Association of Alternative News Media.

 In April 2018, Raw Story partners John K. Byrne and Michael Rogers announced that they had acquired AlterNet via a newly created company, AlterNet Media, as well as the New Civil Rights Movement.

-From 2019 to 2021, Raw Story partnered with Pulitzer Prize winner investigative journalist David Cay Johnston and his nonprofit news service DCReport, providing funding for DCReport's investigative reporting in exchange for original content for Raw Story's subscribers on financial regulation, taxes, energy, the environment, worker safety and corruption.
+From 2019 to 2021, Raw Story partnered with Pulitzer Prize winner investigative journalist David Cay Johnston and his nonprofit news service DCReport, providing funding for DCReport's investigative reporting in exchange for original content for Raw Story's subscribers on financial regulation, taxes, energy, the environment, worker safety, and corruption.

 In 2023, Raw Story hired Dave Levinthal as Editor-in-Chief and Adam Nichols as Executive Editor with the goal of expanding investigative and enterprise reporting.
 Levinthal was deputy editor at Insider, and previously served at OpenSecrets, Politico and The Dallas Morning News.
 Adam Nichols was formerly Managing Editor at Patch.

-Content
+Coverage

 Founder John Byrne described Raw Story as "focusing on news that's downplayed by mainstream media outlets".
+In its early days, Raw Story was known for scooping larger media outlets on their own stories and breaking them before publication.
+During the presidential administration of George W. Bush, Raw Story identified a secret CIA black site in Poland that was used for renditions.

 In 2014, then-executive editor Tony Ortega described Raw Story's editorial mission as trying to expose people "who try to exploit American ideas about fair play and equality by rigging things through their immense wealth or their discriminatory cultural myopia."
 In 2005, Newsweek described rawstory.com as: "Muck, raked: If you're looking for alleged GOP malfeasance, the folks at rawstory.com are frequently scooping the mainstream media."

 In November 2008, Raw Story reported that the United Mine Workers of America, which had endorsed Barack Obama's presidential campaign, had come to Obama's defense after John McCain's presidential campaign criticized him for a comment he had made about coal to the editorial board of the San Francisco Chronicle earlier that January.
 Environmental journalist Andrew Revkin cited the article by Raw Story in a post he wrote for The New York Times' Dot Earth blog, and Curtis Brainard, writing in the Columbia Journalism Review, described the article as "well-done".